Quick start

 The Compound Interest Calculator focuses on growth from compounding.
 It is useful when you want to see how a starting balance and monthly deposits can build over time.

-Use it when you want to: Estimate how compound interest can grow savings over time.
+Good fit examples: Estimate how compound interest can grow savings over time.
 Compare monthly deposits with a starting amount.

 What to enter